Zhenye-Na/blog/_posts/2017-07-17-install-mysql-on-MAC-OS-X.md

 	```bash
 	mysql -uroot -p
 	```
-- If you successfully log in using Terminal, you can use this piece of code to reset/change your password.
+- If you successfully log in using `Terminal`, you can use this piece of code to reset/change your password.

 	```bash
 	SET PASSWORD FOR 'root'@'localhost' = PASSWORD('new password');